-New study finds link between nut consumption and prostate cancer
+Study finds link between nut consumption and decreased risk of prostate cancer death

 A new study has shed light on the possible link between men who consume high amounts of tree nuts and the decreased risk of prostate cancer death.
 The study, “Nut consumption and prostate cancer risk and mortality,” was published this month in the British Journal of Cancer.